NCRM, UKHLS and ICLS Autumn School 2016: The use of biomarkers in social science research

 Venue: The University of Manchester, Oxford Road Campus

 The National Centre for Research Methods (NCRM) will be holding its eleventh residential training in Manchester.
-This year the School will be run in conjunction with the International Centre for Lifecourse Studies in Society and Health (ICLS) and is led by Professors Meena Kumari and Tarani Chandola.
+This year the School will be run in conjunction with Understanding Society (UKHLS) and the International Centre for Lifecourse Studies in Society and Health (ICLS) and is led by Professors Meena Kumari and Tarani Chandola.
 There are 25 fully funded (travel, accommodation) places PhD students and researchers from across the social sciences and related disciplines.

 This Autumn School is designed to cover the methodological implications of using biological data for social science research purposes.
 There are an increasing number of high quality longitudinal survey datasets with biomarker data collection.
 However, most social scientists are not trained in the use of standard sets of biomarkers that have been collected in surveys.
 In addition, newer biomarkers covering genomics, epigenetics and metabolomics are also increasingly available in such datasets, for which standard protocols of measurement and analysis are still being developed.